 \begin{theorem}~ Let $D$ be any downward-closed set.
 Fix any mapping $\phi : D\to D$ with the property that $\phi(a) \subseteq a$ for all $a \in D$.
 Then there exists a bijection $\pi : D\to D$ satisfying the condition that $a \cap \pi(a)= \phi(a)$ for all $a\in D$. \end{theorem}

 Note that choosing $\phi(a) = \emptyset$ for all $a$ implies the existence of a pseudo-complement.

 In topology, downward-closed sets correspond to simplicial complexes.
 We think of the $\phi$ as prescribing intersections.
 For simplicial complexes, this corresponds to prescribing that complexes intersect in certain faces.
 We prove Theorem~\ref{pseudo} in Section~\ref{sec:pseudo}.
-Our proof proceeds by proving that a certain matrix is invertible.
-A non-zero determinant implies that the matrix contains a permutation matrix that yields the desired bijection.
+Our proof proceeds by proving that a certain matrix is invertible and thus its determinant is non-zero.
+Having non-zero determinant implies that the matrix contains a permutation matrix that yield the desired bijection.